sagemath/sagecell/doc/embedding.rst

 Templates provide an alternative way to set certain Sage Cell properties and are designed to simplify the process of embedding multiple instances on the same page.
-A template is a javascript dictionary with key/value pairs corresponding to desired key/value pairs given to ``sagecell.makeSagecell()``.
+A template is a JavaScript dictionary with key/value pairs corresponding to desired key/value pairs given to ``sagecell.makeSagecell()``.